-Treating pet urine stains and odors in carpet can be frustrating for pet owners.
+Treating pet urine stains and odors on carpets can be frustrating for pet owners.
 Most pet owners will try to treat pet stains and odors by themselves.
-They will spend a lot of money on store bought products from the grocery store and pet stores, only to be disappointed.
+They will spend a lot of money on store-bought products from the grocery store and pet stores, only to be disappointed.
 One of the best ways to avoid the hassle is to hire a professional carpet cleaner.

 What is Pet Urine Contamination?

 Pet urine contamination is caused by urine that has soaked into the carpet.
 Some urine will stay on the surface level of the carpet, but a lot of times, the urine can soak further down.
 If the urine reaches the sub-floor, the pad, or has gotten on too much of the carpet, then the contamination should be treated.

 Pet urine can be difficult to clean.
 When there is a three-inch stain on the surface, the urine has penetrated into the pad.
 At this point, it has spread out on the sub-floor, covering an area three times greater than what is visible on the surface.
 To reach the sub-floor, there needs to be enough lift and airflow.
 This can be achieved with a truck-mounted cleaning system combined with a subsurface extraction tool.